Furthur (bus): History

 The Pranksters added customizations, including a generator, a sound system (with an interior and external intercom), a railing and seating platform on top of the bus, and an observation turret coming out the top made from a washing machine drum fitted into a hole in the roof.
 Another platform was welded to the rear to hold the generator and a motorcycle.
 The bus was painted by the various Pranksters in a variety of psychedelic colors and designs.
-The paint was not day-glo (which was not yet common in 1964) but primary colors, and the peace symbol was not yet evident.
+The paint was not DayGlo (which was not yet common in 1964), but primary colors, and the peace symbol was not yet evident.
 The word 'Sunshine' was written in blue, but it was too early to have references to orange sunshine LSD or Kesey's not-yet-conceived daughter Sunshine.

 The bus was named by artist Roy Sebern, painting the word "Furthur" (with two U's, quickly corrected) on the destination placard as a kind of one-word poem and inspiration to keep going whenever the bus broke down.
 The misspelled name is still often used, as in Wolfe's book.

+"And there is also the fact that there is no original bus in a sense that it was changing all the time.
+They would paint it wildly psychedelic one day and then go paint it black the next day if they had one particular event they wanted to have a black bus in.
+And immediately they'd go paint it wildly psychedelic again.
+There were places on that bus where the paint was literally over an inch thick."

 The original bus's last journey was a trip to the Woodstock Festival in 1969.
 After its historic trips, the bus was gutted and used around the Keseys' farm in Oregon until at least 1983.
 It was mentioned and pictured in an article in the May–June Saturday Review.
-It was eventually parked in the swamp on Kesey's Farm and gradually returned to the elements, until it was dragged out of the swamp with a tractor and stored in a farm warehouse.
+It was eventually parked in the swamp on Kesey's farm and gradually returned to the elements, until it was dragged out of the swamp with a tractor and stored in a farm warehouse.

+In 2026, Kesey's son Zane announced that the bus will leave Oregon for the first time since 1969.
+A flatbed truck will carry the bus into San Francisco where it will be put on display beginning on September 5, 2026 for the "Forever Grateful, Golden Gate Park" celebration put on by the Haight Street Art Center.